 Standard Cabin Air Filter – The standard air filter (such as the OEM filter that came with the car) is a paper element that mainly acts as a physical barrier against leaves, debris, and small particulates that make its way through the fresh air intake and into the cabin.
 Lifespan of about 24 months or 30k miles.

-Charcoal Activated Carbon Air Filter – This builds on the standard air filter by adding activated charcoal and baking soda.
+Charcoal Activated Carbon Air Filter – This builds on the standard air filter by adding activated charcoal.
 In addition to being a physical barrier to debris, it also absorbs fumes and various odors.
 These filters tend to have a shorter lifespan than the standard air filter: about 12 months or 15k miles.

 Reusable Cabin Air Filter – Using a reusable cabin air filter is not only an eco-friendly option, but it can also cut down on costs if you plan to use it long term.
 The most popular reusable air filter is made by K&N and they offer a 10-year, one million mile warranty on their products.
 The K&N reusable air filters are intended to last the life of the vehicle.

 Ultimately, I’ve chosen to go with the charcoal-activated filters over the years as I like to minimize the amount of odors and fumes that enter my car through the fresh air intake.